avine/formation-angular-base/CahierExercices/03_components.md

 - Update the template to display the array of products.
 As we don't know how to repeat template elements, duplicate the template for all elements.

 - Create a new component called `ProductComponent` to display a product.
 It will have one input called `data` with `Product` type.
-Use this new component in the `Application` component.
+Use this new component in the `Application` component with the selector `app-product`.

 - We will now emit an event called `addToBasket`, from the `ProductComponent` component, when a user clicks on the `Add to basket` button.
 This event will be used by the `Application` component to update the basket price using the `total` variable.